oracle/content-and-experience-toolkit/sites/doc/compiler.md

 When a site has associated static files, those files are delivered for matching URLs coming into the server.
 If an incoming URL does not match a static file, then the site's controller.html file is returned for the request.
 (This follows the existing dynamic model for site delivery.)

-OCE Sites can also define 301 and 302 redirects through an associated JSON file.
+OCM Sites can also define 301 and 302 redirects through an associated JSON file.
 When redirects have been configured these take priority over static files.
 Thus, if a URL matches both a redirect rule and a static file, the redirect will be delivered from the server.

 The URL evaluation for site delivery follows this flow: